kabirt7/postcode-api/README.md

 ## Build Steps

-- Back-end API port: 8080
-- Front-end port: 5173
-- Database:  port 3306/postcodeapi
+- Image runs on port 5173 and connects to
-- Table names: postcodeapi_data and suburb

 ## Design Goals / Approach
 * Building an API which stores a suburb's name and postcode number.